racoelhosilva/FSI_ctfsAndLogbooks/CTF8.md

 We started by gathering information about the website, specifically the installed software.
 To gather additional information, we used the `wpscan` tool with the command: `wpscan --url http://44.242.216.18:5008/`.

-The output (Irrelevant parts of the output have been omitted for clarity):
+The output, with irrelevant parts omitted for clarity, is shown below:

 ```
 [+] URL: http://44.242.216.18:5008/ [44.242.216.18]